groeneman/mailproxy/README.md

 - `#errors` returns an array of errors from the gateway if the message was note delivered.

 The `Message` object responds to methods named exactly the same as the API parameters, as well as an additional `sanitized_body` method that returns the body as plain text.

+In order to set a new mail gateway as the default using the `MAIL_GATEWAY` environment variable, the new gateway needs to be registered in `config/initializers/mail_gateway.rb`.

+## Design

+### Frameworks and Packages

+Mailproxy is a Rails 5 API-only application.
+Rails is probably overkill for this project, but I chose to use it anyway because of my familiarity with the framework.
+Working with a solid framework that I know well allowed me to complete the project as quickly as possible.
+To reduce the footprint of the default Rails app, I removed several default gems (including ActiveRecord) that weren't necessary for this project.

+I tried to stick with default Ruby/Rails functionality for simplicity's sake, including for converting HTML to plain text.
+I did however add the [RestClient](https://github.com/rest-client/rest-client) Gem, as Ruby's default `Net::HTTP` feels unnecessarily verbose and complex to me.
+I used RSpec for testing, again due to my existing familiarity.

+### Future Work

+There are a few possible areas for future work:

+- API monitoring: check the status of the Sendgrid and Mailgun APIs automatically (either by pinging a status page, or by monitoring the rates of 500-series errors being returned to Mailproxy) and failover automatically.
+- After adding a few more gateways, evaluate the pattern used in the `MailgunMailer` and `SendgridMailer` and adjust based on experience implementing several new mailing services.
+- Automatic detection of new mail gateway implementations so that `config/initializers/mail_gateway.rb` is no longer needed.